hkirk/swtafp-slides/slides/01/01-intro.md

 ### Modules

 - Modules are used to group code, like types, functions and values
-  - Keeps related code etc. together
+  - Keeps related code together
   - If no module is declared a module with the same name as the file exists
   - Two types:
     - Top level